Father of two dead children holding tight to only remaining son

 When police arrived at the Howell Place apartment, they discovered the children and saw burn marks on their bodies, possibly from a stove.

-Williams, who will make her first court appearance on Monday, told police she had left the children with a cousin around noon on Friday and returned around 11:30 pm, discovering the caregiver gone and the children dead, an account police now dispute.
+Lamora Williams, 24, who will make her first court appearance on Monday morning at 11 a.m., told police she had left the children with a cousin around noon on Friday and returned around 11:30 pm, discovering the caregiver gone and the children dead, an account police now dispute.

 RELATED | Mother charged in murder of infant boys